 Experimental Design

-To measure how tomato domestication affects quantitative resistance to a population of a generalist pathogen, we infected a collection of 97 diverse B. cinerea isolates (genotypes) on wild and domesticated tomato genotypes(Zhang, Corwin et al. 2017).
-We compared domesticated and closely related wild tomatoes for B. cinerea resistance using multiple plant genotypes and a population of the pathogen.
+To measure how tomato genetic variation affects quantitative resistance to a population of a generalist pathogen, we infected a collection of 97 diverse B. cinerea isolates (genotypes) on wild and domesticated tomato genotypes.
 We selected 6 domesticated Solanum lycopersicum and 6 wild S. pimpinellifolium accessions, the closest wild relative of S. lycopersicum, to directly study how domestication has influenced resistance to B. cinerea (Peralta, Spooner et al. 2008, Müller, Wijnen et al. 2016)(Supplemental Figure 1).
 Our previously collected B. cinerea sample includes 97 isolates obtained from various eudicot plant hosts, including tomato stem tissue (2 isolates; T3, KT) and tomato fruit (3 isolates; KGB1, KGB2, Supersteak)(Atwell, Corwin et al. 2015, Zhang, Corwin et al. 2017).
 We infected all 97 B. cinerea isolates onto each of the 12 plant genotypes in 3-fold replication across 2 independent experiments in a randomized complete block design, giving 6 measurements per plant-pathogen combination, for a total of 3,276 lesions.
 Digital measurement of the area of the developing lesion provides a composite phenotype controlled by the interaction of host and pathogen genetics.
 This measurement of the plant-B. cinerea interaction has been used successfully in a number of molecular and quantitative genetic studies (Ferrari, Plotnikova et al. 2003, Denby, Kumar et al. 2004, Kliebenstein, Rowe et al. 2005, Ferrari, Galletti et al. 2007, Ten Have, van Berloo et al. 2007, AbuQamar, Chai et al. 2008, Rowe and Kliebenstein 2008, Liu, Hong et al. 2014).
-It should be noted that we are not focusing on MAMP or PAMP specific host/pathogen interactions with this study, we are instead allowing the identification of any mechanism that may influence the host/pathogen interaction including metabolism, development or any other unknown component.
+It should be noted that we are not focusing on MAMP or PAMP specific host/pathogen interactions with this study; we are instead allowing the identification of any mechanism that may influence the host/pathogen interaction including metabolism, development or any other unknown component.
 If there is genetic variation affecting the trait, and the trait influences the interaction of host and pathogen, it will be a component of the experiment.
 This fits with the recently developing view that growth, development and resistance in plants are highly integrated processes that may not be as distinct as once believed (Campos, Yoshida et al. 2016, Ballaré and Pierik 2017, Züst and Agrawal 2017, Izquierdo‐Bueno, González‐Rodríguez et al. 2018).

 Lesion size (phenotypic) variation